hellatan/cache-headers/README.md

 If no options are passed in, the default value set is `Cache-Control: max-age=600`

+## Contributing
+All code additions and bugfixes must be accompanied by unit tests.
+Tests are run with mocha and written with the node [`assert`][assert] module.

 ## Acknowledgement
 A portion of this code was taken from this [cache-control][cache-control] package/repo.